ivoGanev/ivoganev.github.io/_posts/2021-02-15-when-to-throw-exceptions.markdown

 {% endhighlight %}
 <br>

-But why did I throw exception in the first code example?
-My definition of a function led me to that decision.

-My definition of a function -- a unit that performs some work and if it can't complete for some reason it should notify for an error.

-But what do you consider an error?

-### Don't think in terms of errors

-If you think about it for a second, an error could be a very broad term to describe a situation where things go wrong, which in the first example above, for me was when the function is not receiving enough input arguments.

-So I considered the case of a missing argument for an error and this is where the problem lies -- thinking in terms of errors can make you throw exceptions everywhere.
+It turns out that just by thinking if you should throw exception or not, your thought process is taking you through a path that maybe you didn't even desired.
+In this case notice that requiring an argument can be achieved by just a simple language feature (putting the argument in the method body).

 ### When to use exceptions?

-Exceptions are a <b>language feature</b> that expands on error codes and can be used to design your functions, but they comes with drawbacks and should be used ideally --
+Exceptions are a <b>language feature</b> that expands on error codes and can be used to design your functions to handle failures, but they come with [drawbacks](https://wiki.c2.com/?AvoidExceptionsWheneverPossible){:target="_blank"} and (to me)

+{:refdef: style="text-align: center;"}
-<i>only when all other programming language features and/or design choices leave you no other option.</i>
+ <i>should be used ideally only when all other programming language features and/or design choices leave you no other option.</i>
+{: refdef}

-When you find yourself asking the question 'Should I throw an exception?' you should consider turning it around and asking 'How can I design this without making it fail?'
+When you find yourself asking a question like 'Should I throw an exception?' you should consider turning it around and asking 'How can I design this function without making it fail?'